sjodmak/HD-MSO-2023/SD_card_format.md

-# Linux SD Card format for Swift Recorders
+# Linux SD Card Format for Swift Recorders

+## Summary

 This document provides the Linux CLI command for formatting SD cards for use in Swift recorders.
 The recommended format is FAT32 with 64 KB cluster size.